The original four housing associations:

 Where we are now:

 Today we have our head office in Headingley, Leeds.
 We build and manage homes to rent across Yorkshire (as well as a small number of shared ownership properties).
-We currently provide homes to almost 1,600 individuals and families.
+We currently provide homes to 1,600 individuals and families.

 We remain a forward thinking, dynamic organisation that strives to be the best we can be.
 The core values of the orginal housing associations which formed Leeds and Yorkshire Housing Association remain embodied in our vision today.